 D. In areas that will not be served by a public sewer minimum lot and parcel sizes shall permit compliance with the requirements of the Department of Environmental Quality and shall take into consideration problems of sewage disposal, particularly problems of soil structure and water table as related to sewage disposal by septic tank.

-Applicant's Statement: All proposed lots will be served by public sewer that complies with DEQ requirements.
+Applicant's Statement: All proposed lots will be served by public sewer.